the-events-calendar/the-events-calendar/readme.txt

 * Remove an invalid iCal link from the markup to prevent it being indexed by search engines.
 (Thanks to Kevin Lisota for the original report).
 * Fix XSS vulnerability in the Tribe Bar.
 (Mega props to Yasser Khan and Chuck Tsang for the research and responsible disclosure)
 * Performance improvement in some queries for large amount of data.
+* Fix a bug that was making our date pickers ignore the start-of-the-week setting in WordPress core.

 = 3.2 =